 One time we were sitting with the board of a certain company, and someone made a comment:

 “Those people don’t know how to think about the future, they’re so stuck in the present!”

 That’s where they are wrong: There are many who think, and many who know how.
 Because their thoughts are anchored in the present, their thought processes are usually of good quality.

 The hard part is finding the big decisions from the pile of comments.
 That is, in fact, the board’s job to say what the expectations are for this process.

 What are the big questions that need to be answered?
 A group begins to figure these questions out and they produce answers.
 Once the process progresses, we come closer to the moment where the big and tough decisions make it through the filter.

 Touch decisions can also be looked at one by one.
 Tough decisions are found by asking questions, and often it’s about the quality of these questions.
 One could ask what your company’s big business decision is.
-Now we are at the upper-level and in the core of the business.
+Now we are at the upper level and at the core of the business.

-Business decisions.
 These big business decisions are truly massive.
 It is good to visualize the businesses by sorting them into a table that consists of four squares.
-That way it’s easier to see the big picture and decide whether it’s smart to invest in improving every business or should we make decisions about that business.
+That way it’s easier to see the horizon over the operation, the big picture, and decide whether it’s smart to invest in improving every business or should we make decisions about that business.
 That’s a conversation that easily skyrockets people to a satellite perspective.